What is raw honey and how to know if you are buying it?

 How is commercial honey different?

 The honey that we see flooding the supermarkets is pasteurized.
 It is clear, has a smooth texture, even colour, and is never crystallized.
 Why pasteurize honey?
-To kill the yeast cells and bacteria that raw honey may contain, improve its appearance and shelf-life to increase the sales.
+To kill the yeast cells and bacteria that raw honey may contain, improve their appearance and shelf-life to increase the sales.
 However, there is one significant downside to pasteurization – it destroys the nutrients in honey, stripping it of all the benefits and leaving you with, well, plain glucose syrup!
 Some manufacturers even add refined sugar to the honey to enhance the taste.
 So while you are helping yourself to a spoonful of what you think is a natural sugar alternative, you are actually loading up on the very thing you try so hard to avoid!

 So how to know if honey is raw?